Córdoba, Spain: Geography

-Location

-Córdoba is located in the south of the Iberian Peninsula, in the depression formed by the Guadalquivir river, that cuts across the city in an east-north east to west-south west direction.
+Córdoba is located in the south of the Iberian Peninsula, in the Guadalquivir depression formed by the Guadalquivir river, that cuts across the city in an east-north east to west-south west direction.
 The wider municipality extends across an area of 1,254.25 km2, making it the largest municipality in Andalusia and the fourth largest in Spain.

 The city of Córdoba lies in the middle course of the river.
 Three major landscape units in the municipality include the Sierra (as in the southern reaches of Sierra Morena), the Valley proper and the Campiña.

 The differences in elevation in the Valley are very small, ranging from 100 and 170 metres above sea level, with the city proper located at an average altitude of roughly 125 metres above sea level.
 The landscape of the valley is further subdivided in the piedmont connecting with the Sierra, the fluvial terraces and the most immediate vicinity of the river course.

 The Miocene Campiña, located in the southern bank of the Guadalquivir, features a hilly landscape gently increasing in height up to about 200 m.
 In the Sierra, to the north of the city, the altitude increases relatively abruptly up to 500 meters.
 Both the Sierra and the Campiña display viewpoints over the valley.

 Climate

 Córdoba has a hot Mediterranean climate (Köppen climate classification Csa).
-It has the highest summer average daily temperatures in Spain and Europe (with highs averaging 37 °C in July) and days with temperatures over 40 °C are common in the summer months.
+It has the highest summer average daily temperatures in Spain and Europe (with highs averaging 37 °C in July and August) and days with temperatures over 40 °C are common in the summer months.
 August's 24-hour average of 28.3 °C is also one of the highest in Europe, despite relatively cool nightly temperatures.
+On average, Córdoba has 16 days with maximum temperatures over 40 C and 68 days with maximum temperatures over 35 C. These scorching summers occur due to its location in the Guadalquivir Valley, which is considered to be the region with the hottest summer in Europe and even one of the hottest summers in the world that is not located in a semi-arid or arid region.

 Winters are mild, yet cooler than other low lying cities in southern Spain due to its interior location, wedged between the Sierra Morena and the Penibaetic System.
 Precipitation is concentrated in the coldest months; this is due to the dry summer climate pattern featured in large parts of the Iberian Peninsula.
 Precipitation is generated by storms from the west that occur most frequently from December to February.
 This Atlantic characteristic then gives way to a hot summer with significant drought more typical of Mediterranean climates.
 Annual rain surpasses 550 mm, although it is recognized to vary from year to year.